Rites of Passage

 Sometimes non-members ask to hold a funeral or memorial service for a loved one in our sanctuary rather than a funeral home.
 In such cases our minister works with the family to create a service that reflects their wishes and honors the memory of the person who has died.
 There are fees for the minister's services and rental of one or more rooms in the building.
 For more information, contact the Church Office.

 Our Memorial Garden was created for interring or memorializing members and friends of UUCDC.
 It also serves as a quiet place for contemplation and meditation.
-To purchase space in the garden, please contact the Memorial Garden Coordinator.
+To purchase space in the garden, please contact the church office.